Gloom Stalker 5e Guide

 Extra Attack: Refer to the 5e Ranger Guide.

 Iron Mind: WIS saves may not come up a whole lot, but failing them usually sucks.
-Advantage on WIS saves throws helps keep you in the fight, so Iron Mind is a great addition to your Gloom Stalker’s arsenal.
-This, plus your classes’ inherent darkvision ability makes a lot of the benefits given by the Elf subclass less appealing if you are playing a high-level campaign.
+Proficiency in WIS saving throws helps keep you in the fight, so Iron Mind is a great addition to your Gloom Stalker’s arsenal.
+This plus your classes’ inherent darkvision ability makes a lot of the benefits given by the Elf subclass less appealing if you are playing a high-level campaign.

 Land’s Stride: Land’s Stride may be a touch better for the Gloom Stalker than for the other Ranger subclasses.
 Gloom Stalkers can rush in with Dread Ambusher before retreating to the shadows, so being restricted by Difficult Terrain would be a huge annoyance.